oda-hub/deprecated-renku-aqs/README.md

   ```
 ![](readme_imgs/subgraph.png)

+# Graphical visualization of the graph
+Starting from the knowledge graph generated and enriched during the various executions of the notebooks present within
+the repository, this is queried to retrieve the needed information, perform some inferring and generate a graphical
+representation.

+In particular, two commands are provided:
+* `display` to generate a representation of the graph over an output image
+* `show-graph` to start an interactive visualization of the graph over the browser

 ## `display` command

-CLI command to generate an output graph and export it over an output image.
+CLI command to generate a graphical representation of the graph over an image.

-Starting from the knowledge graph generated during the execution of a notebook,
-this is queried to retrieve the needed information, perform some inferring and generate the output graph that will be finally
-exported over an output picture.

 In particular, the following information are elaborated:
 * inputs/arguments/outputs of the notebook execution;
-* [astroquery](https://github.com/oda-hub/astroquery/tree/DESILegacySurvey) modules used and the main query methods called ([astroquery api](https://github.com/astropy/astroquery/blob/main/docs/api.rst)).
+* [astroquery](https://github.com/oda-hub/astroquery/) modules used and the main query methods called ([astroquery api](https://github.com/astropy/astroquery/blob/main/docs/api.rst)).

 ### Parameters